DatSplit/HPO-Graph-Similarity-classification/README.md

 The second framework is the graph kernel classification framework which consists of the following classification method:
-  * graph kernel classification in combination with the GraKeL package (https://ysig.github.io/GraKeL/0.1a8/) and SVM.
+  * graph kernel classification in combination with the GraKeL package (https://ysig.github.io/GraKeL/0.1a8/) and support vector machines.